guibranco/CrispyWaffle/docs/user-guide/caching.md

 Cache data is easy with Crispy Waffle, there are available two **repositories** for cache:

 - **MemoryCacheRepository**: A cache repository that store data in application memory.
-- **RedisCacheRepository**: A cache repositority that use Redis as persistence mechanism.
+- **RedisCacheRepository**: A cache repository that uses Redis as persistence mechanism.

 There is also a helper class, **CacheManager** that make cache usage easy.